sumon148/groupedHG/README.md

 ## Installation

-You can install the development version of mypackage like so:
+You can install the development version of `groupedHG` like so:

 ``` r
 install.packages("devtools")